maze-runnar/interview-preparation-kit/README.md

 # interview-preparation-kit
-Solutions to all the problems of [Interview Preparation Kit](https://www.hackerrank.com/interview/interview-preparation-kit) on HackerRank in C++, Java, Python and Javascript.
+Solutions to all the problems of [Interview Preparation Kit](https://www.hackerrank.com/interview/interview-preparation-kit) on HackerRank and Interviewbit in C++, Java, Python and Javascript.

 ## Question solved

+### HackerRank

 |Topic  | Question | CPP | JAVA | Python| JavaScript|
 |-------|----------|-----|------| ------| ----------|